xvik/generics-resolver/src/doc/docs/guide/utils.md

     Another example is `ToStringUtils.toStringType()` which prints outer class only if provided type is ParameterizedType with not null owner.
 I essence, api oriented to generic resolution cases and all edge cases are described in javadoc.

+!!! tip
+    See utiltity classes or javadoc for actual api methods.
+Almost all of them contain examples inside javadoc (no need to duplicate detailed description here).

 ## Special maps